Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 | L/R AFT  | Jettisons AIM-7 from respective position on PUSH TO JETT.                         |
 | L/R WING | In conjunction with TV or ARM, jettisons single AGM-65 from wing on PUSH TO JETT. |

-Drop tanks are dropped by first selecting the position of the drop tank, selecting the respective station select button, switching master arm to on and then pressing the PUSH TO JETT button.
+Drop tanks are dropped by first selecting the STORES position, selecting the respective station select button, switching master arm to on and then pressing the PUSH TO JETT button.

 ## Recorder Lamp